shanebarakat/python-github-ci-pipeline/blog_post/tutorial.md

 ## What is CI/CD and Why Would We Want It?

 [CI/CD](https://en.wikipedia.org/wiki/CI/CD) stands for [Continuous Integration / Continuous Delivery](https://en.wikipedia.org/wiki/CI/CD).
-It is a [Dev-Ops](https://en.wikipedia.org/wiki/DevOps) software development style which is designed to make the process of releasing software updates as fast and seamless as possible.
+It is a [Dev-Ops](https://en.wikipedia.org/wiki/DevOps) software development style which is designed to make the process of releasing software updates as fast and as seamless as possible.

 It consists of two distinct parts:

 | Software Development Practice | Basic Idea
 |-------------------------------|--------------------------------------------------------------------------------------------------------------------------------
-| <a id=ci>Continuous Integration</a> (CI)   | Developers working on the same project merge their changes into the shared code base very frequently (typically at least once per day) <br>i.e. code contributions by team members are integrated into the working code base continuously.
+| <a id=ci>Continuous Integration</a> (CI)   | Developers working on the same project merge their new code into the central shared code base very frequently (typically at least once per day) <br>i.e. code contributions by team members are integrated into the production code base continuously.
 | <a id=cd>Continuous Delivery</a> (CD)      | Production software builds are released very frequently <br> i.e. user-facing software updates are released almost continuously.

 In order to release stable and trustworthy software, a lot of quality and stress testing is required, and both continuous [integation](#c1) and [delivery](#cd) achieve this by automating all of these tests.

-This tutorial demonstrates how an automated [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) process can be set up in [GitHub](https://github.com).
+This tutorial demonstrates how an automated [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) process can be set up in [GitHub](https://github.com) using [GitHub Actions](https://docs.github.com/en/actions).
 Again, you can see the working code [here](https://github.com/J-sephB-lt-n/python-github-ci-pipeline).

 ## Prerequisite Knowledge

 This tutorial assumes that you have a rudimentary understanding of the version control system [git](https://git-scm.com), specifically these concepts:

+* local and remote repositories

+* development branches

+* git merge

 * git pull

 * git push

-* git merge

 * pull request

-If you've never
+If you've never heard any of these terms before, I would recommend reading an introductory article on git ([this one](https://dev.to/ionos/an-introduction-to-git-the-basics-every-beginning-developer-should-know-o62) is not bad).

 ## What You Will Learn in this Tutorial
-In this tutorial, we'll be building a CI pipeline in
+In this tutorial, we're building a CI pipeline using [GitHub Actions](https://docs.github.com/en/actions).
+The reasons that I chose to use the enterprise platform [GitHub](https://github.com/) for this are:

+1. [GitHub](https://github.com/) has a generous free tier (i.e. you can do a lot without having to pay anything)

+2. All of the biggest python libraries host their source code on [GitHub](https://github.com/).
+Examples are [Requests](https://github.com/psf/requests), [Flask](https://github.com/pallets/flask/), [FastAPI](https://github.com/tiangolo/fastapi), [mypy](https://github.com/python/mypy), [Numpy](https://github.com/numpy/numpy), [Pandas](https://github.com/pandas-dev/pandas), [PyTorch](https://github.com/pytorch/pytorch), [TensorFlow](https://github.com/tensorflow/tensorflow), [SciKit-Learn](https://github.com/scikit-learn/scikit-learn), [matplotlib](https://github.com/matplotlib/matplotlib), [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) etc. etc. etc. (even [python itself](https://github.com/python/cpython))

 This flowchart illustrates the core behaviour of the CI pipeline which we will be implementing (using [github actions](https://docs.github.com/en/actions)) in this tutorial: